Dobar dan!

 One of my outfits.
 I was wearing a dress from H&M and a belt from Italy.

->> Memorial to Murdered Sarajevo children during the siege of the city 1992 – 1995, in which more than 1.300 children lost their life, was erected on 9th May 2009 (day of victory over fascism), and is the masterpiece of Mensud Kečo, famous Sarajevo sculptor.
+in which more than 1.300 children lost their life, was erected on 9th May 2009 (day of victory over fascism), and is the masterpiece of Mensud Kečo, famous Sarajevo sculptor.

 The noon time (9th May 2009), alarming sirens marked the time of memorial official presentation to Sarajevo citizens.